 In that scenario, I'd be the first lady.
-My mother–in–law hasn't given me reason to grouse about much.
-When I first married her younger son, she used to write me sweet letters saying how glad she was to finally have a daughter.
+My mother–in–law hasn't given me much reason to grouse.
+When I first married her younger son, she would write me sweet letters saying how glad she was to finally have a daughter.
 She once bought me a wicked pair of black leather pants on sale.

 The extent of her meddling was to gently remind me in her soft Virginian drawl that if I was going to swear like a sailor in front of my kids, I shouldn't act so surprised when they repeated my curses to the cashier at Publix.

 Her dear friend Carol Greenberg called recently to say that she wanted to include an art piece of Marcia's in a new exhibit at the JEA and wondered if I would write the artist's statement.
-My throat caught at the thought, though I am quite familiar with the piece, having walked past it almost every week for years at Congregation Mickve Israel.
+My throat caught at the thought, though I am quite familiar with the piece, having walked past it almost every week for years at Congregation Mickve Israel, where kids see it in the hallway of the Shalom School.
 Marcia's handloom weaving depicts the Tree of Life as a mossy, grand live oak, as consummate a representation of Southern Jewish heritage as there ever was.

 I know that she labored over it as a donation in honor of my husband's bar mitzvah in the early 1980s.
 The idea of coming up with the sentient statement it deserved befuddled me, mired as I was with the details of our own son's upcoming bar mitzvah earlier this month.
 As much as I wanted to honor my MIL, I just wished she could help me stuff all those damn hospitality bags.

-But you don't say no to Carol, with her infectious Judy Garland–Mickey Rooney enthusiasm of "Let's put on a show!"
+But you don't say no to Carol, with her infectious Judy Garland–Mickey Rooney"Let's put on a show!" enthusiasm.
 As the exuberant director of Morningstar Cultural Arts, Carol has been organizing art shows and poetry readings and music concerts for the past 24 years, long before Savannah rose like a sunrise on the national cultural landscape.

 Though she modestly describes Morningstar's inception as a way to "keep myself entertained," Carol has showcased hundreds of artists over the years and shepherded legions of volunteers, including my MIL.
 I can easily imagine the two of them in someone's living room, hopped up on sweet tea and planning yet another titanic event.